panjingya/ToDoApp/README.md

 ---ToDoApp workflow

-   1. Enter url http://localhost:8080/login, and username:May password:123
+   1. Enter url http://localhost:8080/login, and username:May, password:123

    2. By clicking hyperlink: manage your todos, direct you to the list-todos.jsp